schub-tech/lovable-production/README.md

 ```

+Then initialize a loca Supabase instance with `supabase init` and `supabase start`.

 ### Have automatic tests upon code pushes

 You can use the following github action ([.github/workflows/playwright-tests.yml](https://github.com/schub-tech/lovable-production/blob/main/.github/workflows/playwright-tests.yml)) to have your tests automatically run on each push

 ```jsx